 A Virtual Private Server is similar to a physical server except that it is virtual.
 We utilize very powerful datacenter-grade physical servers that host multiple virtual servers on high speed RAID 10 SSD disk arrays with many disks for safety and performance.
 A VPS is a solution for those who require one or more of the following:

 - Larger amounts of resources

 - Company policies/guidelines that require isolation

-A self-managed VPS is managed by you.
-Self-managed VPS’s are less expensive, however, we only provide the server itself and make sure that it is online.
-These types of servers do not include backups, control panels or any type of maintenance.
-A self-managed VPS is a good solution for those who have the expertise to manage, secure & maintain a server.
-These are full root access Linux VPS’s,
+A self-managed VPS (also known as unmanaged, droplet, root access, or instance) is managed by you.
+The hosting provider ensures only the virtual server is online, not the OS.
+It also does not include backups, control panels or any type of maintenance.
+A self-managed VPS is a good solution for those who have the expertise and resources to manage, secure, and maintain their own servers.

-A storage or backup VPS is a great alternative to other “cloud storage” providers if you want and extra layer of security and management because not only is it your data, but it is on your server.
-These are full root access Linux VPS’s.
+A storage or backup VPS is a great alternative to other “cloud storage” options because, not only is it your data, it is on your server.
+This provides an extra layer of security, privacy, and management.